-- If the sunroof lid is open, push the tilting switch repeatedly toward the down position to fully close the lid. - Finally, push and hold the tilting switch for more than 2 seconds toward the down position 2 to reestablish the lid's home position.
+- 1. If the sunroof lid is open, push the tilting switch repeatedly toward DOWN to fully close the lid. - 2.
+Finally, push and hold the tilting switch for more than 2 seconds toward DOWN to reestablish the lid's home position.